...One starfish at a time.

 We say that cartwheel is a gateway to a whole new world of self-belief and courageous action.

 Starfish Circus grew from a half-serious vow to "Change the world, one cartwheel at a time!"

-Drawing on our professional circus training, performing and teaching experience, we created a program any child can participate in and every school can afford.
+Drawing on our professional training, performance and teaching experience, we created a program any child can be a part of.

 Students are empowered to create their own theatrical vision.
-Audiences enjoy a spectacular and delightful show.
-Kids interested in arts careers are encouraged and challenged.
-All performers develop 21st-Century skills and self-confidence.
+Audiences enjoy a spectacular, delightful show.
+Everyone surprises each other (and themselves!) with new skills.

-We're about facing fears and new experiences in a safe environment, creating meaningfully together, supporting teammates, exploring new elements of the arts and encouraging every kid to appreciate their bodies, abilities, and achievements.
+Starfish Circus creates a safe environment for creating meaningfully together, supporting teammates and exploring the arts.
+Every kid is encouraged to appreciate their bodies, abilities, and achievements.

 It's a big dream.
-But we're ready to create big things from small actions, and we know you want to do that, too.
+But we're ready to create big growth from small steps, and you want to do that, too.
 Let's do it together...

 One starfish at a time.